OguzcanKarakoc/WP-Advanced-Blog/README.md

 ## Roadmap

-The roadmap will be updated when new suggestions **being worked on**.
+The roadmap will be updated when new suggestions are **being worked on**.
 If your suggestion is not on the list than it doesn't mean that I forgot about it, it simply means that I'm currently working on another item in the list.
 (Checked items will stay there for at least 1 week)

 - [ ] Query all posts using all the filters
 - [ ] attachment_id